thanhlong2803/to-implement-download-file-in-an-angular-application/README.md

 **Blob** :

-While  `ArrayBuffer`,  `Uint8Array`  and other  `BufferSource`  are “binary data”, a  Blob represents “binary data with type”.
+While  `ArrayBuffer`,  `Uint8Array`  and other  `BufferSource`  are Â“binary dataÂ”, a  Blob represents Â“binary data with typeÂ”.

 That makes Blobs convenient for upload/download operations, that are so common in the browser,can work with  `Blob`  natively, as well as with other binary types.